Vyral/base-template/_posts/2019-01-18-breaking-down-our-st--george-market-as-we-begin-2019.md

 <p style="text-align: center;"><em>There are four key points to know about our St. George market as we move forward in 2019.</em></p>

-As we settle into 2019, our St. George market has ebbed slightly recently.
-Does this mean the market in general is slowing down?
+As we settle into 2019, it's time to take a look at our St. George market.
+It's certainly ebbed slightly recently.
+Does this mean the market, in general, is slowing down?
 No—we’re still in a robust market.
 To explain why, there are four points you need to remember.

 **For your convenience, I’ve provided timestamps of each point in the video above so you can skip ahead to the section(s) that interest you the most:&nbsp;**